franleplant/reform/README.md

 }
 ```

 > FormState gives you access to the rest of the form controls, so you can implement things such
 as password verification pretty easily

+In the following sections we are going to see how to use it.

 <h6 align="right">
   :black_large_square:
 </h6>

+**Important**

+If you add a custom validator with the same name as a Native Validator, that means, you are trying to
+overwrite a Native Validator then `Reform` is going to throw an error.

 ### Ad Hoc Custom Validators

+> Ad Hoc means _created or done for a particular purpose as necessary._

 This type of custom validators are defined in place of the control using it.
 They are similar to anonymous functions, they are intended for one time use.

+###### :black_large_square: Example

 Let's use `CustomMinLength` defined before as an Ad Hoc Custom Validator